KILTprotocol/docs/docs/develop/07_dApp/02_well-known-did-config.md

 :::danger This is a working draft

-The Well-Known DID Configuration uses work in progress specifications and will change in the future.
+The KILT support of the *Well-Known DID Configuration* uses unpublished specifications and will change in the future.

 :::